Data-driven learning for the Mori-Zwanzig formalism: a generalization of the Koopman learning framework: The Mori--Zwanzig Formalism

 A related way to close the dynamics is to apply $\l\langle \cdot, \bfvg^T \r\rangle$ to the GLE \eqref{eq:GLE}, resulting in the evolutionary equation for the two-time correlation function $\bfvC(t):=\l\langle \bfvg(t), \bfvg^T \r\rangle$:

-Here, $\bfvC(t)$ is the expected two-time correlation of the observables with respect to an initial condition $\Phi_0$ distributed according to a prescribed $\dd \mu$ (cf.~Eq.~\eqref{eq:ctsInnerProduct}).
+Here, $\bfvC(t)$ is the expected two-time correlation of the observables with respect to an initial condition $\bfvPhi_0$ distributed according to a long-time statistics $\dd \mu$ (cf.~Eq.~\eqref{eq:ctsInnerProduct}).
 Multiplying $\bfvC^{-1}(0) \cdot \bfvg(0)$ to Eq.~\eqref{eq:CE} from the right, we obtain

 Comparing Eq.~\eqref{eq:15210121} to the evolutionary Eq.~\eqref{eq:PE}, we immediately identify the solution of the projected image $\bfvg_\parallel(t)$:

 Thus, the temporal correlation matrix $\bfvC(t)$ encodes the information for optimally predicting the dynamics into the future.
 In addition, it is straightforward to solve the orthogonal component $\bfvg_\perp(t)$ as a superposition of the orthogonal driven force $\bfvF(t)$: